-A Conversation With Daniella Brito, an Afro-Latinx Activist Artist
+A Conversation With Dani Brito, an Afro-Dominican, Non-Binary Artist & Activist

 Daniella Brito is an interdisciplinary Dominican-American artist and writer based in New York City.
 Manipulating representations of the black “female” figure in her work, she disrupts the notion of a static identity politics by reimagining a de-gendered body and landscape.

 Galore: What does an Afro-Latinx identity mean to you?
 How do you embody it?